 For many teens and 20-somethings, the beginning of college or a new job signals a fresh start.
-Unfortunately, while young adults move on to this next chapter, they are often prime targets for scams.
-Whether you are renting an apartment, applying for a scholarship, or taking a social media quiz, follow these tips to sharpen your street smarts and stay safe by educating yourself on these common scams.
+Unfortunately, while young adults move on to this next chapter, they can be prime targets for scams.
+Whether you are renting an apartment, applying for a scholarship, or taking a social media quiz, follow these tips to sharpen your street smarts and help stay safe by educating yourself on these common scams.

 Scam #1: Rental scams

 As a young adult, you tend to move frequently, whether to a college dorm or your first apartment.
 However, these moves may be accompanied by the possibility of a rental scam.

 In one common scenario, scammers post fake rental properties on free sites.
 They may look like other rental posts, complete with real photos and descriptions.
 Once you express interest, you are pressured to make a deposit immediately, often via wire transfer.
 Once the money is sent, the scammer and your deposit disappear.

 - Avoid any listing that requires you to act immediately.
 If you cannot meet in person, see the apartment, or sign a lease before you pay, keep looking.